 However, don’t feel like you have to lower your thermostat to shivering.
-Personal preference was decided as most important, with a setting of 65 degrees helping the most participants settle off to restful slumbers.
+Personal preference was decided as most important, with a setting of 65 degrees helping the most participants settle off to restful slumber.

-Tip #3: Create a Bedtime Ritual
+Tip #3: Get into a Bedtime Habit